Mattral/NOTE-Best-Practices-for-Computer-Vision/README.md

 Data augmentation is a powerful technique to enhance the size and quality of your dataset.
 Apply transformations such as rotations, flips, zooms, and crops to increase the variability of your training data.

 ### 2. Normalization
-Standardize image data by scaling pixel values to a consistent range (e.g., [0, 1] or [-1, 1]).
+Standardizing image data by scaling pixel values to a consistent range (e.g., [0, 1] or [-1, 1]).
 This ensures that the neural network converges faster and is less sensitive to input variations.

 ### 3. Handling Imbalanced Data
-Address class imbalance by oversampling, undersampling, or using techniques like Synthetic Minority Over-sampling Technique (SMOTE) to balance class distributions.
+Addressing class imbalance by oversampling, undersampling, or using techniques like Synthetic Minority Over-sampling Technique (SMOTE) to balance class distributions.

 ### 4. Pretrained Models
-Leverage pretrained models such as VGG, ResNet, or Inception, and fine-tune them on your specific task.
+Leveraging pretrained models such as VGG, ResNet, or Inception, and fine-tune them on your specific task.
 Transfer learning often leads to improved performance and faster convergence.

 ## Model Selection